tyleransom/DScourseS18/MachineLearning/UnsupervisedLearning.md

 1. Start with a guess of the unobserved class probability for each training example, e.g. Pr(Y=y | X<sub>i</sub>)
 2. Using the information in the previous step, update your guess of the prior probabilities Pr(Y=y) and marginals Pr(X=x | Y=y)
-3. Given the updated information, compute unobserved class probabilities using Bayes Rule
+3. Given the updated information, compute the posterior probabilities of belonging to each (unobserved) class, using Bayes Rule
 4. Repeat steps 2-3 until convergence in the posterior probabilities across iterations

 ##### EM steps in detail